-A Partner at Butler since 2001, Fay E. Ryan devotes her Tampa practice to coverage defense and extra-contractual matters.
-She also specializes in third-party coverage and casualty defense.
-Within these practice areas, her numerous claims deal with products liability, construction defect, auto accidents, employer’s liability, slip-and-falls, defamation, professional liability, and more.
-She has tried over fifty jury trials and approximately thirty non-jury trials .
+A Partner at Butler, Fay E. Ryan devotes her Tampa practice to third party coverage and extra-contractual matters.
+Within these practice areas, her numerous claims deal with construction defect, auto accidents, slip-and-falls, products liability, defamation, and more.
+Fay has experience analyzing virtually all types of liability policies, including CGL, Excess and Umbrella, OCIP, Commercial Auto, Personal Lines, E & O, Environmental, and Reinsurance.
+In addition to providing coverage advice, Fay advises clients on good faith claims handling, including settlement in multi-claimant situations.
+Fay has tried over fifty jury trials and approximately thirty non-jury trials .

-Fay graduated cum laude from Boston College in 1989 with a Bachelor of Arts degree.
-In 1992, she received her Doctor of Jurisprudence, cum laude, from the University of Florida College of Law.
+Fay graduated cum laude from Boston College with a Bachelor of Arts degree.
+She received her Doctor of Jurisprudence, cum laude, from the University of Florida College of Law.
 During law school, Fay earned the American Jurisprudence Award in Contracts, Estates and Trusts, English Legal History, and Legal Drafting.
 She is also a member of the Order of the Coif, an honor society for law school graduates who were in the top ten percent of their graduating class.

 - Boston College